nerd-bear/Memo/website/codebase.md

                 <div class="prose max-w-none">
                     <h3 class="text-2xl font-bold mb-4 text-blue-600">The Importance of Your Feedback</h3>
-                    <p class="mb-4">Your feedback is crucial for the continuous improvement of CRAC Bot.
+                    <p class="mb-4">Your feedback is crucial for the continuous improvement of Memo Bot.
 Whether you've encountered a bug, have a feature request, or simply want to share your thoughts, we want to hear from you!
 The feedback command makes it easy to submit your input directly through Discord.</p>

                     <h4 class="text-xl font-bold mb-2 text-blue-600">Using the Feedback Command</h4>
                     <p class="mb-4">Submitting feedback is straightforward with the <code class="bg-gray-100 p-1 rounded">?feedback</code> command.
 Here's how to use it:</p>